13 rules that keep my life simple

-I try to not complain even if things go wrong, and even if sometimes things does go wrong, I try to take it as an amusing happening instead of being frustrated about it.
+I try to not complain even if things go wrong, and even if sometimes things do go wrong, I try to take it as an amusing happening instead of being frustrated about it.

-When other people come up to me sharing their frustrations or complains, I give them an ear, but I try not to add on to it by giving them more sets of complain.
+When other people come up to me to share their frustrations or complaints, I give them an ear, but I try not to add to it by giving them more sets of complaints.

 10. Do small things with love